danahynes/KillSwitch/README.md

 ~~~~
 cd && curl -O https://raw.githubusercontent.com/danahynes/KillSwitch/master/killswitch-install-latest.sh && bash killswitch-install-latest.sh
 ~~~~
-You can safely delete the "killswitch-install-latest.sh" file after rebooting.
+You can safely delete the "killswitch-install-latest.sh" file in your home folder after rebooting.

 The software requires an OS of Raspbian Jessie or newer, or any other OS that uses "systemd".
 If you're not sure, Google is your friend -)